 Prerequisites

-Use JDK 22 or higher and set the language level to 22 - Unamed variables and patterns in _File > Project Structure… > .
+Use JDK 23 or higher and set the language level to SDK Default in File > Project Structure… >.
+Required Maven version is 3.6.3 or higher.

 In File > Settings… > Plugins install google-java-format plugin from Marketplace and enable it from google-java-format Settings